phantatbach/phantatbach.github.io/index.md

 * **Research software for linguistic analysis** ([SynFlow](https://arxiv.org/abs/2608.19472)).
 * **The interaction between data, methods, and evaluation** ([Evaluating the Evaluator](https://doi.org/10.5334/johd.547); [Methods, Data, and Conceptual Change](https://doi.org/10.5334/johd.554)).

+I also explore interdisciplinary applications of these methods, such as in the history of science ([Discursive Parallels of the Chemical Revolution](https://www.transcript-verlag.de/chunk_detail_seite.php?doi=10.14361/9783839447529-271)), and in other fields where computational approaches can help trace and interpret change over time.

-More broadly, I am interested in and currently learning about **complex systems, time-series modelling, and financial engineering**.
+I am interested in and currently learning about **complex systems, time-series modelling, and financial engineering**.

 If any of these topics sound interesting, feel free to reach out.